How to password protect Google Drive files and folders from unauthorized use?

 - Avoid posting Google Drive links online

 If you need to share a document via link, make sure that it would not fall to the wrong hands.
 Send links using email, SMS, private chats and social network messages.
-A link posted for everyone to see can become a target of those unwanted visitors we are trying to protect Google Drive from.
+A link posted for everyone to see can become a target of those unwanted visitors we are trying to password protect Google Drive from.

 - Use double-authentication system to ensure no one has unauthorized access to your files

-Two factor authentication is a strong method to protect your Google Account with.
+Two factor authentication is a strong method to password protect Google Drive Account with.
 When a person is logging into an account, the system will ask not only for a passcode, but for a confirmation in the form of a text message or a call.
 This might sound tedious, but this procedure will make it harder to get access to your files.

 - Back-up your files